 Love sometimes would contemplate, sometimes do.

-When the poet says: “not only be no quintessence”, he means to refer the medieval belief of Quintessence, which was regarded as “the pure essence of anything”, containing within itself all the creative and sustaining virtues.
+When the poet says: “not only be no quintessence”, he means to refer to the medieval belief of Quintessence, which was regarded as “the pure essence of anything”, containing within itself all the creative and sustaining virtues.
 It was ‘pure’ and ‘simple’ and not a mixture or compound of a number of different elements or ingredients.
-It was supposed to have the power of sustaining, nourishing and strengthening.
+It was supposed to have the power of sustaining, nourishing, and strengthening.

 In fact, love is a mixture of different elements.
-That is why; it is some time passive and at other times active (that is; it is both spiritual and physical, both of the mind and the body).
+That is why; it is sometimes passive and at other times active (that is; it is both spiritual and physical, both of the mind and the body).
 Sometimes it acts, and at other times it contemplates.
 It is an activity both of the mind and the body.